 An HVAC system, especially one powered by propane or natural gas, can be a major source of indoor air pollutants.
 That’s why you’ll want to make sure that your system is properly maintained.
 Simple steps like replacing your air filter at a minimum of every 90 days are just as important as more complex maintenance items, such as testing the burner on your furnace for proper fuel burn.
-Thorough routine maintenance by professionals such as those from will prevent problems and enhance performance.
+Thorough routine maintenance by professionals such as those from The Cooling Company will prevent problems and enhance performance.

 Clean Your Chimney

 If you have a fireplace in your home, a clean chimney is vital to maintaining good indoor air quality.
 You should have your chimney inspected at least once a year.
 In addition to helping improve air quality, maintaining a clean chimney greatly reduces the chance of a chimney fire.

 How To Remove Indoor Pollutants Once They’re in Your Home’s Air